Doug Timm: Awards

 Over the course of his career, Doug won several Telly Awards, for his work in television commercials for such organizations as Foley's department store, Safeway, and Continental Airlines.

 In the early 1990s, in memory and recognition for Doug's "extraordinary talent, energy, ethics and commitment to helping others reflect honorably", he was honored with having the Doug Timm Award named after him from the prestigious Berklee College of Music in Boston.
 This award is given to senior class men and women for recognition of outstanding achievement in the area of film scoring.

 Death

-On July 21, 1989, at his home in the Hollywood Hills Doug Timm lost his life during a robbery.
+On July 21, 1989, at his home in the Hollywood Hills, Timm was killed during a robbery.